 Identify current state

 When someone wanders into your branch, you want to let them know right away the type of work you’re undertaking.
-By using one of the emojis below in your branch name, you can quickly communicate exactly what can be expected in your branch.

 - 🏝 Explorations: not on the roadmap

 - 🔷 On roadmap: in Jira or productboard

 - 🔮 In progress/future work: stable enough for others to build upon

 - 🚧 In development

 Tip: You can rename your branch to reflect updates to your branch state at any time.